ThD Niels Christian Hvidt, born 1969, is a Danish theologian and

 Network for Research in Faith and Health.
 He collaborates on various

 Danish and international research projects on the relation of spirituality and

-where he taught until 2004.
-In 2002 he received a research scholarship from
+University in Rome where he taught until 2004.
+In 2002 he received a

+Notre Dame.
 His doctoral thesis was published upon further work with Oxford

 University Press in 2007 as Christian Prophecy – The Post-Biblical Tradition.

 worked as editor, special editor and reviewer on various journals and as